 Obesity and Weight Management Clinic (OWMC)The OWMC program is designed to include an average of 10 hours of face-to-face client contact weekly.
 Interns will have the opportunity to rotate through the OWMC every 4 months.
 Interns conduct pre-surgical and post-surgical psychiatric diagnostic evaluations and pre- and post-surgical interdisciplinary skills training groups in an outpatient interdisciplinary setting.

-Late Breakng News 10/22/21: We are pleased to announce the availability of a new training opportunity focused on Autism Spectrum Disorders (ASD) & Neurodevelopmental Disabilities (ND).
-This training experience can be part of our child or adult tracks and is supported by the recently awarded Leadership Education in Neurodevelopmental and other related Disabilities (LEND) grant program at Stony Brook University.
+Additional Practicum Experience: We are pleased to offer a training opportunity focused on Autism Spectrum Disorders (ASD) & Neurodevelopmental Disabilities (ND).
+This training experience can be part of our child or adult tracks and is supported by the recently awarded Leadership Education in Neurodevelopmental and other related Disabilities (LEND) grant program to Stony Brook University.
 LEND includes coursework, seminars, research and presentation opportunities, mentorship, and hands-on experiences in clinical or community-based settings focused on treating ASD/ND.
 The intern will also participate in our Tics & Tourette’s Center, providing direct clinical services to patients and families and will receive training in comprehensive behavioral intervention for tics (CBIT).
 Participation in this training experience is contingent on a formal application to the LEND program.
 Eligible applicants will be interviewed by LEND faculty and made aware of their application success prior to when rankings are due.

 Minor areas of concentration involving a minimum of 4 additional hours weekly are also available (see attached full brochure for further details).

 D. Research Opportunities